Kefir Grains versus Kefir Powdered Starter

 • Your cultures will develop and expand over time.

-• Our cultures are grown professionally and with the utmost care and attention to health and safety.
+• Professionals grow our cultures with the utmost care and attention to health and safety.

 We are proud to offer you a product far superior to anything else on the market, and we take immense pride in the quality of our products.
 See what our past clients have said about us by reading their reviews!

-Rather than going somewhere else, why not just buy it here?
-If you’re looking for high-quality live cultures, look no further than Belgium’s largest and most reputable Kefir and Kombucha supplier.
-When you buy our kefir cultures, we also include an easy-to-follow instruction manual to get you up and running quickly.
+Instead of purchasing elsewhere, would you consider buying it here?
+If you’re looking for high-quality live cultures, look no further than Belgium’s largest and most reputable kefir and kombucha supplier.
+We also include an easy-to-follow instruction manual with our kefir cultures to ensure you get started quickly.

 You may also like...